-supported by the Swedish Agency for Marine and Water Management and the German Federal Ministry of Transport and Digital Infrastructure.
-The Programme is delivered by the WMU-Sasakawa Global Ocean Institute (GOI).
+The Programme is supported by the Swedish Agency for Marine and Water Management and the German Federal Ministry of Transport and Digital Infrastructure, and delivered by the WMU-Sasakawa Global Ocean Institute (GOI)

 about the programme

 A three-year PhD Programme established by the World Maritime University (WMU)

 achieved by fostering multi- and interdisciplinary challenge-led research and capacity building projects.